 Find it in sunscreen, batteries, motorcycle helmets, water treatment, virus purification, and the nature of matter itself.
 Nanotechnology focuses on the tiniest of components—and holds big promise.
 The Nanotechnology Graduate Certificate at Michigan Technological University upgrades your qualifications and strengthens your ability to achieve in research, development, and manufacturing across disciplines in public and private sectors.

 Nanoscale Science, Technology, and Impacts

 The University’s strong and growing research thrust encompasses a broad range of nanoscale science and engineering.
-The Multi-Scale Technologies Institute (MuSTI), directed by Craig Friedrich, serves as an umbrella organization to coordinate—and develop nanoscale and related research and educational efforts—across departments.
+The Multi-Scale Technologies Institute (MuSTI), directed by Craig Friedrich (Professor, Associate Chair and Director of Graduate Studies, Mechanical Engineering–Engineering Mechanics) serves as an umbrella organization to coordinate—and develop nanoscale and related research and educational efforts—across departments.
 The Graduate Certificate in Nanotechnology is a valuable supplement to a graduate degree, answering increasing demand for up-to-date skills and high-level performance in the rapid-paced world of technological developments.
 In addition to a required course on nanotechnology's societal implications, students choose elective courses that broaden their exposure to the science and applications of nanotechnology in other disciplines, and deepen understanding in their primary areas of interest:

 - Micro-electromechanical systems